SparkRibeiro21/charmie_ws/README.md

 Cameras (IntelRealsense 455 and 405): [Realsense Repo](https://github.com/IntelRealSense/realsense-ros)
 To setup the realsense package in your workspace, please follow the installation steps on the Intel Realsense repository.

+Cameras (Orbecc Astra Pro Plus): [Orbecc Repo](https://github.com/orbbec/OrbbecSDK_ROS2) To setup the orbebc package in your workspace, please follow the installation instructions steps on the OrbbecSDK_ROS2 repository.

 ## :robot: RoboCup@Home Qualification Videos

 ### RoboCup@Home 2025 :brazil: